So, you’ve been asked to create a website design brief.

 - Provide a bullet list to describe your company values

 - Provide any other brand collateral you might have – the website needs to fit with the rest of your brand material, so it’s useful to provide examples of things like business stationery and any brochures you might have

 - Reference websites – provide 3-5 examples of websites you either like or those of your competitors.
 Note any aspects about the sites that you either like or dislike, being careful to be objective and put yourself in your customer’s shoes.
 Remember to avoid one of the most common mistakes when creating a website design brief; a good website isn’t going to be designed for you – it’s going to be designed for your target audience

 To get the most from your new website, it should work alongside your other marketing activities, both online and offline.
 To deliver a website as part of a properly joined-up campaign, your web agency needs to know what else you’ve got going on.
 Tell them about:

-Online marketing – what other online activity will you be doing?
+Digital marketing – what other online activity will you be doing?

 - SEO (Search Engine Optimisation)

 - Social media (if so, which platforms are you active on?)